JeffreyBenjaminBrown/hode/docs/ui.md

 This has security implications.
 For instance, if your graph used to contain the statement, "I #enjoy pornography", and you replaced that with
-"I #enjoy ethnography", your graph still contains "pornography".
+"I #enjoy ethnography", your graph still contains the word "pornography".

 ## Delete an expression